 - Best Lawyers in America, selected by his peers for inclusion in the fields of Employment Law – Management since 2017 and Litigation – Labor and Employment since 2018

-- Chambers USA, America’s Leading Lawyers for Business, has been ranked for many years as one of the top labor and employment lawyers in Massachusetts
+- Chambers USA, America’s Leading Lawyers for Business, ranked for many years as one of the top labor and employment lawyers in Massachusetts

-- Massachusetts Super Lawyers, selected for inclusion since 2004 for Labor & Employment
+- Massachusetts Super Lawyers list for Labor & Employment

 Articles + Talks